paulkarpenko/us-code-ui/uscode/title-46-shipping/chapter-123-numbering-undocumented-vessels.md

 ## § 12301.
 Numbering vessels
 **(a)** An undocumented vessel equipped with propulsion machinery of any kind shall have a number issued by the proper issuing authority in the State in which the vessel principally is operated.

-**(b)** The Secretary shall require an undocumented barge more than 100 gross tons operating on the navigable waters of the United States to be numbered.
+**(b)** The Secretary may require an undocumented barge of more than 100 gross tons operating on the navigable waters of the United States to be numbered.

 ### Statutory Notes